kruvelab/MS2Tox/MS2Tox_molecular_networking/README.md

 The reloaded version provides
 - 🌐 exemplary code used for Molecular Networking (MN folder)
-- 📊 exemplary code used for Conformal predictions (CP folder)
+- 📊 exemplary code used for Conformal Predictions (CP folder)
 - ⭐ code and trained models of fingerprint-based models.
 A separate tutorial is provided via the link in the folder (fingerprint_models)